qest-cz/express-utils/README.md

   .on("error", (e) => mySupperLogger.error(e));

 ```
-3. Or you can use some optional middleware provided by the package
+3. Or you can use some request handlers or optional middleware provided by the package
 ```typescript
 import express from "express";
 import { noContent, disallowRobots } from '@qest/express-utils'